St. Jude India

-St. Jude India ChildCare Centres (also known as St. Judes) is a not-for-profit organization in India.
-St Jude India provides free-of-charge shelter and holistic care to children who are undergoing cancer treatment along with their families.
-It is a Section 8 non-profit company supported by individuals, corporate houses, and Charity Trusts.
+St. Jude India ChildCare Centres (also known as St. Judes) is a non-profit organization in India.
+St Judes India provides free-of-charge shelter and holistic care to children who are undergoing cancer treatment along with their families.
+It is a Section 8 non-profit company supported by individuals, corporate houses, and charity trusts.

-Founded in 2006 by Nihal and Shyama Kaviratne, St. Judes has 39 centers located in Mumbai, Kolkata, Guwahati, Delhi, Jaipur, Vellore, Chennai, Varanasi, and Hyderabad.
-The free of cost accommodation and holistic care includes an infection-free environment conducive to the child's recovery, educational and recreational services for the children and their parents, and counseling services throughout the duration of their treatment.
+Founded in 2006 by Nihal and Shyama Kaviratne, St. Judes has 41 centers located in Mumbai, Kolkata, Guwahati, Delhi, Jaipur, Vellore, Chennai, Varanasi, Vishakhapatnam, Muzaffarpur and Hyderabad.
+The free-of-cost accommodation and holistic care includes an infection-free environment conducive to the child's recovery, educational and recreational services for the children and their parents, and counseling services throughout the duration of their treatment.

 St. Judes credo has always been ‘Once a St. Judes child is always a St. Judes child’.
-In keeping with this vision, their new vertical St. Judes for Life has been established in the memory of Mrs. Rani Vicaji, to ensure that these children who have won the battle against cancer are able to fulfil their potential.
-They come from underprivileged families who had made great sacrifices to ensure that the child was treated successfully for cancer.
+In keeping with this vision, their new vertical - St. Judes for Life has been established in the memory of Mrs. Rani Vicaji, to ensure that these children who have won the battle against cancer are able to fulfil their potential.
+They come from underprivileged families who had made great sacrifices to ensure that their children were treated successfully for cancer.
 To this end, St. Judes for Life continues to provide support to the survivors (also called Judians) as the need arises.